5 Tips to Help You Rebuild a Bad Credit Score

 In the meantime, you should also focus on building up a well-stocked emergency fund to pair with improving your score.
 Even if your score isn’t yet high enough to qualify for a traditional personal loan, having the funds on-hand to cover an unforeseen bill or other financial shortfalls will mean that you don’t have to borrow any money at all either way!

 Improving your credit score is a marathon, not a sprint.
 But it’s a race well-worth running.
 In addition to building your score, you’ll be building a set of better financial habits that will benefit you for years to come.
-To learn more about improving your financial practices, check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.